The Difference between Keywords and Search Queries

 These suggestions are all based on search queries that other Google users have typed.

 As a user, this can speed up the search process — but as a marketer, it gives you valuable insight into what your audience searches.
-Much like the queries generated by Ubersuggest, you can use this information to expand the list of keywords you target on your site.
+Much like the queries generated by KeywordsFX, you can use this information to expand the list of keywords you target on your site.

 But if you’re signed into a Google account, Google also makes predictions based on searches you’ve done in the past.